egor-tensin/simple-interpreter/README.md

 # Simple interpreter

-An interpreter of a simple artificial programming language written in Python 3.
+An interpreter of a simple (deficient, really) programming language.

 Here you'll find a brief description of the language and the implementation.

-## Simple language
+## The language

-This software is an interpreter of a relatively simple programming language designed by me.

 ### Data types

-Simple language supports integer numbers, floating-point numbers and the Boolean data type.
+Integer numbers, floating-point numbers and boolean values are supported.

-Literal integer numbers are comprised of a sequence of digits.
+Literal integer numbers are represented as sequences of digits.
-Please note that negative integer number literals are not supported just yet.
+Negative integer number literals are not supported.

-Floating-point number literals follow a bit more complicated format, with scientific notation support and stuff.
+Floating-point number literals follow a bit more complicated format with scientific notation support.
-At the moment negative floating-point numbers literals are not supported either.
+Negative floating-point numbers literals are not supported.

-The Boolean data type has two literal values: `True` and `False`.
+Boolean values are represented as either `True` or `False`.

 ### Variables

-Named memory locations are called variables.
+Variables are named memory regions.
 Numbers can be stored in memory by assigning them to variables using the assignment operator `:=`.
 A variable can be used anywhere a number can be used.